 An audit by the Department of Energy revealed that the Illinois weatherization program was in peril because of “substandard performance in weatherization workmanship, initial home assessments, and contractor billing.”
 There were numerous examples of poor work and wasteful spending.
 For example, an assessor ordered attic insulation even though sizeable leaks in the roof would have rendered such an improvement ineffective.
 Moreover, several CEDA contractors have been sued in state and federal for shoddy work, defaulting on loans, and refusing to pay employees and subcontractors.

 CEDA has relieved or suspended some higher ups while the DOJ investigation continues.

 Whistleblowers help shine a light on potential government fraud.
 If you think you know of such a matter, please give us a call at 312-372-1227.

-Salvi, Schostok & Pritchard P.C. is a leading Illinois personal injury law firm with offices in Chicago and Waukegan.
-In addition to representing clients in catastrophic personal injury, medical malpractice, aviation and product liability cases, the firm focuses on car and truck accidents, airplane and train accidents, construction injuries, birth injuries, brain injuries, unsafe properties and animal attacks.
-The firm has obtained more than $620 million on behalf of its clients in personal injury and wrongful death cases, including 175 multi-million dollar verdicts or settlements.
+Salvi, Schostok & Pritchard P.C. is a leading Illinois injury law firm with offices in Chicago and Waukegan.
+In addition to representing clients in catastrophic personal injury, medical malpractice and product liability cases, the firm focuses on car and truck accidents and other practice areas.
+The firm has obtained more than $1 billion on behalf of its clients in personal injury and wrongful death cases, including 250 multi-million dollar verdicts or settlements.
 For more information, call 312-361-1823 or use the firm’s online contact form.